Dungeonfy-Programmers/SciFy/README.md

 SciFy was made when I (Chickenmanfy) thought it would be fun to learn how to make mods in Quilt.
 It has since been moved to Fabric though, since the community wanted that.

-I then remembered when one of my friends (BearCat865) suggested making a Dungeonfy mod, and here we are. ("Here" being with a blank slate because currently it's not done.)
+I then remembered when one of my friends (BearCat865) suggested making a Dungeonfy mod, and here we are.

 ---
 # Roadmap